systemswatch/process-watch/README.md

 **Actions**

 If you choose to have an action triggered we recommend you write a shell script for the action and put it in the actions directory.
-The shell script can be bash or language of your choosing as long as its executable and can be called by its path (ex. `/usr/local/process-watch/actions/action.sh`), also ensure the script has an interpreter defined (ex. `#!/bin/bash`).
+The shell script can be bash or language of your choosing as long as its **executable** and can be called by its path (ex. `/usr/local/process-watch/actions/xyz-action.sh`), also ensure the script has an interpreter defined (ex. `#!/bin/bash`).
 Example actions could be restarting the process, collecting troubleshooting info, notification or anything you need during when the threshold is met.

 You can create a Memory Process Profiler via the Process Profiler Configuration Menu by choosing the option "Create Memory Process Profiler".